dominickp/gall/README.md

 - Select and filter a subset of the images

 ### Example output
 [View the example-gallery in GitHub Pages](https://dominickp.github.io/gall/example-gallery/gal.html).
 Note the small icons on the top-right.
-Try clicking on a few images too.
+Try clicking on a few images, then clicking the filter button.

 ## Usage
 Example with [The Works of Zdzisław Beksiński](https://archive.org/details/ZdzislawBeksinski/):